 Hawaii is a very popular vacation destination; however, many first time visitors, not being familiar with the Islands, end up traveling to the destination that would have been most suitable for what they would like to get out of their Hawaiian experience.
 Each of the Hawaiian Islands has its own character and has its own special variety of experiences to offer.
-So let’s figure out which Hawaiian Island you should be heading to on your next Hawaii vacation.
+So let us help you answer the question of which Hawaiian Island should you visit on your next Hawaii vacation.

 If you like having every convenience of a modern urbanized area, while at the same time, enjoying some of the best beaches and nature trails that are only minutes away, then Oahu might be the island for you.
 Oahu is home of Hawaii’s largest and capital city, Honolulu, and offers a wide range of historic sites, museums, restaurants, eateries and multi-cultural festivals.